dice-group/AGDISTIS/README.md

 >nl http://akswnc9.informatik.uni-leipzig.de:8119/AGDISTIS
 >```

-This projects aimes at delivering a framework for disambiguating a priori annotated named entities.
+This project aims at delivering a framework for disambiguating a priori annotated named entities.

 More information about the project can be found <a href="http://aksw.org/projects/AGDISTIS">here</a> and in our <a href="https://github.com/AKSW/AGDISTIS/wiki">Wiki</a>.